artifex404/wp-power-stats/readme.txt

 * Fixes a bug when saving options.
 Thank you 'myplugins', 'michaldunaj' and 'davegiannini' for reporting

 = 1.3 =
-* New feature: You can now exclude IP addresses from statistics
+* You can now exclude IP addresses from statistics
-* New feature: Added total count of pageviews and visits to the widget
+* Added total count of pageviews and visits to the widget
-* Improvement: Rearranged and renamed settings menus
+* Rearranged and renamed settings menus

 = 1.2 =
-* New feature: Added a setting to select roles that can view statistics
+* Added a setting to select roles that can view statistics
-* New feature: Added a setting to select roles that can change statistics settings
+* Added a setting to select roles that can change statistics settings
-* Updated: Mobile device detection
+* Updated mobile device detection
 * Added French language (Olivier)
 * Added Spanish language (Luciano)